Ontario Basketball releases Return to Play Guidelines for Phase 3

 Ontario Basketball (OBA) is pleased to announce “Return to Play” guidelines for Phase 3 of our multi-phased approach to safely resuming basketball activities.

 First and foremost, please remember that all the current restrictions and those that will come into effect as we reach next stages, are imposed by the Ontario Government and medical health authorities.
+Restrictions differ by region according to public boundaries and have been given a color-coded framework.
 These, and the Return to Play protocols in development by OBA, are designed to facilitate the ongoing and continued safety of our members and all Ontarians.

 It is important to note that OBA’s Return to Play Phase 3 is based on basketball activities in the province and this and future phases will not directly correspond to the Ontario Government’s reopening phases (which broadly cover all sectors of business) or Canada Basketball’s Back to Basketball plan (which broadly applies to all provinces and territories).